roubachof/Sharpnado.HorizontalListView/README.md

 # Sharpnado.HorizontalListView
-Obsolete repository, the project has been renamed to Sharpnado.CollectionView
+Obsolete repository, the project has been renamed to [Sharpnado.CollectionView](https://github.com/roubachof/Sharpnado.CollectionView).